play-co/shooter/models/readme.md

 #### methods

-__ _allocItem(ctor, type)__
+<b>_allocItem(ctor, type)</b>

-Allocate a new item, this function should be called from a subclass of this class.
+Allocate a new item.
+This function should be called from a subclass of this class.
-If there's a free item with the same type then that item will be returned, if an existing item of the given type can't be found then a new item will be created and added to the list.
+If there's a free item with the same type then that item will be returned.
+If an existing item of the given type can't be found then a new item will be created and added to the list.

 Why not use `instanceof ctor` to figure out which type to allocate?